autolab/Autolab/docs/command-line-interface.md

 This will reveal other flags you may be able to use with each command.
 For example, you can call all of the context-dependent commands outside of an assessment directory by providing the `<course_unique_name>:<asmt_unique_name>` pair.

 We hope this speeds up your workflow!
-If you find any problems, please file an issue on the [Autolab CLI Repository](https://github.com/autolab/autolab-cli).
+If you find any problems, please file an issue on the <a href="https://github.com/autolab/autolab-cli" target="_blank">Autolab CLI Repository</a>.